 GlanceCam is a highly configurable app that lets you keep an eye on IP cameras (webcams) and optionally perform some actions via HTTP(s) requests; it is 100% compatible with macOS 10.15 Catalina and there's almost no limit on how you can use it for realtime streaming and automation:

-- You want to install webcams in your living room, your kitchen and your garden to check on your cat when you're away, maybe turning on a light at night or taking a snapshot when kitty does something funny.
+- Install webcams in your living room, kitchen and garden to check on your cat when you're away, maybe turning on a light at night or taking a snapshot when kitty does something funny.

-- You mounted a webcam pointed at your front gate and would like to open it to visitors directly from your Mac, by activating an Ethernet connected relay.
+- Mount a camera pointed at your front gate and let visitors in directly from your Mac, by activating an Ethernet connected relay.

-- With most IP webcams, you can receive the video stream via RTSP or HTTP, without opening a browser; GlanceCam shows you that feed in a resizable window that you can keep always visible on your Desktop, without opening a browser.
+- With most IP webcams, you can receive the video stream via RTSP, HTTP or RTMP, without opening a browser; GlanceCam shows you those feeds in a resizable window you can keep always visible on your Desktop.

-- You can add as many webcams as you like to GlanceCam and switch between them (currently, you can see only one camera at a time).
+- You can add as many cameras as you like and switch between them (currently, you can see only one camera at a time).

-- For every camera, you can also configure up to 2 optional buttons, visible when you hover your mouse on GlanceCam window, to perform some actions via a customizable HTTP GET action URLs.
+- For every camera, you can also configure up to 2 optional buttons, visible when you hover your mouse on the app window, to perform actions via customizable HTTP GET action URLs (PUT is not supported).

-- GlanceCam window can be configured to be always on top and visible in every Space, or to behave like a normal window; it can also be configured to auto-launch at login.
+- GlanceCam window can be configured to be always on top and visible in every Space, or to behave like a normal window; the app can also be configured to auto-launch at login.

-- One or more IP cameras capable of broadcasting its stream via RTSP or HTTP; you'll need to know the webcam IP address, the protocol of its video stream, the login credentials and port for the connection.
+- One or more IP cameras capable of broadcasting its stream via RTSP, HTTP or RTMP; you'll need to know the webcam IP address, the protocol of its video stream, the login credentials and port for the connection.
 For example, the following is the URL format you'll have to enter into GlanceCam preferences to view a Foscam webcam stream: rtsp://username:email@example.com:88/videoSub.
-You can check if your camera provides an RTSP or HTTP stream by searching the web, usually on the manufacturer website; since there is no standard for the stream URL format, you'll need to retrieve the proper string on your camera's manual or website.
+You can check if your camera provides a RTSP, HTTP or RTMP stream by searching the web, usually on the manufacturer website; since there is no standard for the stream URL format, you'll need to retrieve the proper string on your camera's manual or website.
 If you can't find it, gdon't hesitate getting in touch at firstname.lastname@example.org: I always try to help, and often succeed, but can't promise to be able to figure out the right URL for every model out there.

-- For triggering actions by pressing the customizable button, you'll need a device or appliance that can react to an HTTP GET call.
+- For triggering actions by pressing the customizable buttons, you'll need devices or appliances that can react to HTTP GET calls.
 For example, the following is the URL format you'll have to enter into GlanceCam preferences in order to activate a Robot Electronics Ethernet relay: http://username:email@example.com:17494/io.cgi?DOA1=10

-- To work over the Internet, you'll need a static public IP address (or a dynamic DNS service) and to configure port forwarding for the webcam stream and, optionally, for the action button; I recommend to start testing the video stream in LAN.
+- To work over the Internet, you'll need a static public IP address (or a dynamic DNS service) and to configure port forwarding for each webcam stream and, optionally, for the action button; I recommend to start testing the video stream in LAN.